LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 * Entity Metadata Provider: An organization that collects, curates, and provides access to metadata about entities within an area of interest.
 The Library of Congress maintains several [collections](https://id.loc.gov/), including but not limited to, Library Subject Headings, Name Authority, Genres/Form Terms.
 The Getty maintains several [vocabularies](https://www.getty.edu/research/tools/vocabularies/index.html).
 There are many other providers.
 * Entity Metadata Consumer: Any institution that references or caches entity metadata from a provider.
 The use cases driving the recommendations were created from libraries, museums, galleries, and archives.
-* Entity Metadata Developer: Software developers that create applications and tools that help consumers connect to entity metadata from providers.
-The developer may be associated with the provider, consumer, or a third party.

 #### 1.3.2.
 Terms about Entities
 {: #terms-about-entities}